Aeroméxico Connect Flight 2431: Final report

+Recommendations

 The investigation made several recommendations to the airline to prevent similar accidents from happening in the future.
 It said that the airline should make changes to its operating procedures to prevent a person who is not an assigned crew member from taking the controls of the aircraft during any phase of that flight.
 It recommended additional training for air crews on sterile cockpit procedure, to ensure that crews are able to maintain full awareness of the aircraft and external conditions.
 It recommended additional training on how to recognize potential wind shear situations in storms and address those situations during flight.
 It recommended training on the use of maximum thrust during takeoff, the verification of the aircraft configuration for the current weather conditions, and the active monitoring of airspeed, altitude, and vertical speed instruments during takeoff.
 It recommended changes to procedures for identifying and resolving situations where there is a disagreement between flight instruments.
 It recommended procedures for establishing a safe altitude before raising the landing gear.
 Because the commission found that incorrect barometric pressures had been entered into the flight control computer of the aircraft, it recommended additional care be exercised by flight crews in keeping track of the information that it receives from air traffic control to guarantee that the information used for the flight is correct.
 The third pilot had been listed as a passenger, but his absence from the passenger compartment had not been noted by the flight attendants.
 The commission recommended that the airline revise its cabin crew operating procedures to identify and address situations where passengers are not in their expected place on the plane.

 The commission made additional recommendations to the airport operator and the Mexican civil aviation agency.
 The commission stated that air traffic controllers should not operate alone and that there should be additional personnel to receive and communicate adverse weather conditions to aircraft.
 The commission found that the DGAC had not published guidelines on how to recognize wind shear situations, or the hazards of wind shear in different types of storms.
 The commission recommended that the DGAC develop a program to identify and classify the level of risk in storms.
 The commission also found that the airport did not have equipment to detect the presence of wind shear, so it recommended that the agency implement a program to install facilities to detect variations in the longitudinal, lateral, and vertical direction of winds.
 This additional information may be included in navigational aids.
 The commission recommended that airports identify and eliminate risks that can interrupt power, voice communications, and data communications in the control towers.
 Finally, the investigation found that CCTV cameras installed at the airport were helpful during the investigation, but the investigation was hampered by the lack of timestamps on the video.
 A recommendation that all cameras in place at airports include timestamps on recordings was made.